-SASCP Council not only preserve and continue the formal annual meeting to promote Society’s objectives, but also promote the general health of crop production as a field of study and profession.
+SASCP Council not only preserves and continues the formal annual meeting to promote Society’s objectives, but also promotes the general health of crop production as a field of study and profession.
 Most of the SASCP’s members are involved in research on the major crops such as maiz, oil and protein seed as well as small grains.

 SASCP Bursary Requirements and Eligibility

 - Registered for a four year or post-graduate degree (not diploma) at an institution in South Africa